The Canyons, Utah

 Imagine waking up on the East Coast, and making tracks in deep Utah powder by

 noon.
-This is no dream, this is the reality of a Park City ski trip.
-Even
+Its not just a skiers dream, its a dreamy ski reality of a Park City ski trip.

 ridden two high speed lifts to 9,400-feet and we were floating on a foot of